w3f/polkadot-wiki/docs/learn/learn-account-generation.md

 :::

-You can copy your address by clicking on the account's icon while the desired chain format is active.
+On Polkadot-JS Extension, you can copy your address by clicking on the account's icon while the desired chain format is active.
 E.g. selecting "Substrate" as the format will change your address, and clicking the colorful icon of your account will copy it in that format.
 While in Polkadot mode, that address format will be copied, and so on.